jgm/pandoc/doc/lua-filters.md

     While the object can be modified, the changes will **not** be picked up by pandoc.

+    This variable is also set in custom writers.

+    *Since: pandoc 2.17*

 `PANDOC_VERSION`
 :   Contains the pandoc version as a [Version] object which
     behaves like a numerically indexed table, most significant